 When thinking about increasing muscle mass and getting stronger, one thing we need to consider is muscle protein synthesis and how to optimize its effects on our recovering muscles.
 Muscle Protein Synthesis is the biological process that allows us to build new muscle tissue.
-Muscle Protein Synthesis occurs in response to putting stress on our muscle as we do during resistance training or other strenuous exercise.
+Muscle Protein Synthesis occurs in response to putting stress on our muscles as we do during resistance training or other strenuous exercises.
 During post-work recovery, protein synthesis uses straight amino acids or amino acids from proteins to repair, rebuild and grow muscle mass.

 Let’s take a closer look at muscle protein synthesis, how to optimize its effectiveness and maximize its results to boost muscle growth.